-In the event of a "change in control", outstanding 1998 plan options, whether or not exercisable, will be canceled in exchange for a cash payment with respect to each share of common stock subject to such 1998 plan options equal to the excess of (1) the value per share of the common stock in the transaction giving rise to the change in control over (2) the per share exercise price, unless the Compensation Committee determines in good faith, prior to the change in control, that the outstanding 1998 plan options will be honored or assumed by the successor in a manner that provides the 1998 stock option plan participants with rights at least as favorable as those prevailing immediately prior to the change in control.
+In the event of a "change in control" (as defined in the 1998 stock option plan), outstanding 1998 plan options, whether or not exercisable, will be canceled in exchange for a cash payment with respect to each share of common stock subject to such 1998 plan options equal to the excess of (1) the value per share of the common stock in the transaction giving rise to the change in control over (2) the per share exercise price, unless the Compensation Committee determines in good faith, prior to the change in control, that the outstanding 1998 plan options will be honored or assumed by the successor in a manner that provides the 1998 stock option plan participants with rights at least as favorable as those prevailing immediately prior to the change in control.
 The offering has not resulted in a "change in control."